 Apostle Paul opened to us about the conflicting desires of the flesh and the mind that knows what is right.
 Romans 7:15 I do not understand what I do.
 For what I want to do, I do not do, but what I hate, I do.
 To live right, God is calling us to come up higher.
 Live above the desires of the flesh.
 Live a life above sin and stand in the will of God.

 How do we do that when we are in this flesh?
-Jesus gave some insights to this in Mark 8:34.”
+Jesus gave some insights into this in Mark 8:34.”
 And when he had called the people unto him with his disciples also, he said unto them, whosoever will come after me, let him deny himself, and take up his cross, and follow me.”

 Jesus said whosoever will come after me, let him deny himself….

-What does He meant by “deny himself”?
+What does He mean by “deny himself”?
 When you try to open a door with a password and do not have the right password, access would be denied.
 Jesus is saying that when sin knocks on our door with its desires and cravings, we should not grant access.
 Access denied!

 Unfortunately, it is self.
 It is a part of us that we have to deny access.
 “Let him deny himself.”
 Is it fun to do that?
 No!
 Nevertheless, we can do this by keeping our eyes on the ultimate price.
 We must look at the big picture of living as sons and daughters of the father rather than yielding to the filthy desires of our flesh.